polkadot-js/docs/docs/api-contract/start/blueprint.md

 ## Interact with contracts

 We have made it this far.
-At this point you should be familiar with code deployments as well as contract instantiation, next up [we will read a contract](contract.read.md).
+At this point you should be familiar with code deployments as well as contract instantiation, next up [we will read a contract value](contract.read.md).